pymatgen.util package

 Bases: MSONable

 A generalized simplex object.
-See http://wikipedia.org/wiki/Simplex.
+See https://wikipedia.org/wiki/Simplex.

 space_dim[source]